 Due to the changing climate, and the increasing frequency of unstable and unusual weather patterns, it is good to understand the thinking behind different approaches and techniques, and to be aware of how and why people in different climates approach this topic.
 This, together with close observation of the landscape or cityscape around you, will mean that you are able to respond intelligently when unexpected weather affects your area.

 As with many new skills, one of the best ways to get your foot in the door with this body of knowledge is by becoming acquainted with the names of things.
 What follows is a list of the different types of earthworks commonly used in permaculture design, linked to useful articles on those techniques.
-The articles listed in this section were all written by members of the PWG faculty, and we've also linked additional resources at the bottom of today's class.
+The articles listed in this section were all written by members of the PWG faculty, and we’ve also linked additional resources at the bottom of this page.

 Contours and Keylines